 A Justice Department attorney sent the deputy assistant attorney general for the criminal division a memorandum entitled “Duty to Disclose Possibly False Testimony” that included a handwritten note saying, “Plain meaning of services—The (affidavit) is inaccurate.”

-The prosecution sent a letter to Wilson’s attorneys mentioning a few of Wilson’s post-1971 contacts with the CIA, but never sent it for fear of opening “the entire universe of questioned contacts” between Wilson and the CIA.
+The prosecution sent a letter to Wilson’s attorneys mentioning a few of Wilson’s post-1971 contacts with the CIA, but never sent the memorandum for fear of opening “the entire universe of questioned contacts” between Wilson and the CIA.

 Meanwhile, Wilson was indicted by a federal grand jury in the Southern District of New York on charges of plotting to kill the prosecutors and prosecution witnesses in the Virginia and Texas cases.
 He was convicted in November 1983 and sentenced to 25 years in prison.

-Wilson’s Texas conviction was affirmed by the U.S. Court of Appeals for the 5th Circuit in 1984.
+Wilson’s Texas conviction was affirmed by the U.S. Court of Appeals for the Fifth Circuit in 1984.

 In September 1999, Adler filed a petition for a new trial.
 On October 27, 2003, Judge Hughes overturned the Texas conviction and ordered a new trial, saying the prosecution presented false evidence.
 “Honesty comes hard to the government,” Hughes wrote.